-May be met with one year in high school with a grade of "C" or better OR one semester in college.
+World Languages (One course) May be met with one year in high school with a grade of "C" or better OR one semester in college.
 College courses may also count toward Humanities/Fine Arts or Electives.
+If requirement was satisfied with high school courses, email: enrollmentservices@madisoncollege. edu.